commfish/seak_seo_dsr/README.md

    b. https://www.iphc.int/datatest/fiss-pacific-halibut-data : As of 2023 all the data you need is described above, but halibut data is also available here so I'm including it in case things change again.
 In this arrangement of the data base you have to download the set data and halibut data separately and then merge them in the code.

-   c. [`IPHC_Survey_CPUE_index`]: Code for calculating IPHC CPUE index of abundance for use in the REMA model and the SS-SPM.
+   c. [`Data_processing/Code/IPHC_Survey_CPUE_index.R`]: Code for calculating IPHC CPUE index of abundance for use in the REMA model and the SS-SPM.

 5.